fin-hypergrid/core/README.md

 ### Testing

-Please use github [issues](https://github.com/openfin/fin-hypergrid/issues) or email support@openfin.co to report problems
+Please use github [issues](https://github.com/openfin/fin-hypergrid/issues) to report problems

 We invite everyone to test the alpha branch for changes going into the next release